confluentinc/demo-database-modernization/setup.md

 2. Update `creditcard_send.py` and `creditcard_receive.py` scripts to include your `AMQP URL` string.
 3. Use the `creditcard_send.py` to populate the **RabbitMQ** instance with sample messages.
 4. To verify that messages are received properly by the server, run `creditcard_receive.py`.

+## Set up a MongoDB Atlas cluster
+1. Sign up for a free MongoDB account [here](https://www.mongodb.com/cloud/atlas/register1).
+This demo uses AWS Oregon (US-West-2) as the region.
+2. Create a **Shared** cluster using [this](https://www.mongodb.com/docs/atlas/tutorial/create-new-cluster/) guide.